gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Getting started.md

  - `GiniBankSDKPinning.xcframework`
  - `TrustKit.xcframework`

- The latest version of the frameworks is be availiable on [github](https://github.com/gini/gini-mobile-ios/releases/).
+ The latest version of the frameworks is available on [github](https://github.com/gini/gini-mobile-ios/releases/).